-Established in February 2016, the Office of the State Superintendent of Education’s Environmental Literacy Leadership Cadre is a group of individuals from elementary schools across the District who will be responsible for developing a plan to implement the Environmental Literacy Framework at their schools and coordinating its implementation.
+Established in February 2016, OSSE’s Environmental Literacy Leadership Cadre is a group of individuals from elementary schools across the District who are responsible for developing a plan to implement the Environmental Literacy Framework at their schools and coordinating its implementation.

-Who: The 2019-21 Leadership Cadre is the third cohort of schools that will work with OSSE’s environmental literacy program.
-OSSE will select school-based educators from schools, with each participating school having a maximum of two educators in the Leadership Cadre.
+Who: The 2022-23 Leadership Cadre is the fourth cohort of schools that will work with OSSE’s environmental literacy program.
+OSSE will select school-based educators, with each participating school having a maximum of two educators in the Leadership Cadre.
 Selection criteria will include (a) teaching experience; (b) grade levels taught; (c) subject matter expertise; (d) letter of recommendation from administration; and (e) writing sample.
 In addition, individuals will be selected to serve as mentors.
-Mentors will have providing expertise and guidance in developing school-based environmental literacy programs.
+Mentors will have expertise and guidance in developing school-based environmental literacy programs.

 What: The Leadership Cadre, in partnership with OSSE, will meet to (a) receive comprehensive professional development related to Next Generation Science Standards (NGSS), (b) develop and implement a school-based environmental literacy program using the Environmental Literacy Framework, (c) discuss existing supports and make recommendations regarding environmental literacy implementation in elementary schools, and (d) disseminate information about environmental literacy to their community and garner feedback on the school-based environmental literacy program.